kai-bootcamp/bye-bye-world/hardhat-smartcontract/README.md

-# IronSail Hardhat Project
+# Basic Sample Hardhat Project

-This project use a Hardhat as a development environment.
-It comes with a two smartcontract, a test for that contract, a  script that deploys that contract, and a task implementation, which simply lists the available accounts.
+This project demonstrates a basic Hardhat use case.
+It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.

-To setup Hardhat try follow step:
-    1. mkdir <folder name> (Create folder)
-    2. cd <folder name>
-    3. npm init --yes
-    4. npm install --save-dev hardhat
-    5. npx hardhat

 Try running some of the following tasks: